AICPS-Lab/LogiCP/README.md

 LogiCP Implementation
 ===============

-“This GitHub repository provides the implementation code for the LogiCP algorithm.”
+“This GitHub repository provides the implementation code for the LogiCP approach.”

 ### 1. Dependencies